Professor Adrian Bevan

-From 2008 through 2013 Adrian led the physics programme of a proposed Super Flavour Factory, referred to as the SuperB experiment, where his group also worked on silicon detector development related to the design and construction of a vertex detector for SuperB.
+From 2008 through 2013 Adrian led the physics programme of a proposed Super Flavour Factory, referred to as the SuperB experiment.
+His group also worked on silicon detector development related to the design and construction of a vertex detector for SuperB.
 In 2008 he started work on the ATLAS tracker upgrade programme at CERN, and has led the QMUL group effort in this area since 2010.
+We are proud contributors to the ATLAS Inner Tracker upgrade project.
 In 2012 he joined the ATLAS experiment at CERN to study rare decays and properties of the Higgs boson.

 Adrian teaches the following courses